Privacy Policy

 Act Mode

 When you enable Act mode, WebBrain can interact with web pages on your behalf (clicking, typing, scrolling, navigating).
-This is done via content scripts running in your browser — no data about these actions is sent to us.
-All actions are performed locally and are visible to you in real time.
+The actions are performed by content scripts in your browser and are visible to you in real time.
+The configured AI provider receives the tool calls, action results, and relevant page context needed to operate the agent.
+WebBrain never collects this information when you use a local model or bring your own API credentials; when you use WebBrain Cloud, it is handled under the Cloud data-use terms above.
 Act mode requires explicit activation and displays a visible warning banner.

 Bundled Skills